 Fix your data is a postponing excuse

-An article about how to "fix" (or sanitise) data collected in pre-AI era to feed an AI agent or training a LLM using another AI with a relatively easy-quick way leveraging the SCRUM approach and knowing that few "anomalies" included or few "corner cases" lost are not going to weight too much because LLM are functioning about pattern recognition and learning with pattern frequency.
+An article about how to "fix" (or sanitise) data collected in pre-AI era to feed an AI agent or training a LLM using another AI with a relatively easy-quick way leveraging the SCRUM approach and being aware that few "anomalies" included or few "corner cases" lost are not going to matter a lot because LLM learn by and run on patterns recognition weighted on their frequency into the data.

 After all, if an AI agent or a LLM training is going to fail in a epic way just because few anomalies or missing few corner cases, then we are facing two options: the LLM engine is not "safe" for that role or the anomalies are not random but specific patterns engineered to confuse the AI agent or impair a LLM training.